jeremieboudreault/jtheme/README.md

 ***jtheme*** : a custom `ggplot2` theme
 ================================================================================

-Welcome to jtheme, a custom theme for ggplot2, adaptation for scientif content such as papers, presentations and more.
-Here are some examples of the theme in action.
+Welcome to `jtheme`, a custom theme for ggplot2, adaped for scientif content such as papers, presentations and more.
+Here are some examples of the `jtheme` in action !

 ***Note** : All illustrations are from fake data.*